 CVS & NP Thyroid

-Due to these reports and difficulty that some patients are experiencing in acquiring NP thyroid, I spent some time calling local CVS pharmacies and talking to pharmacists to figure out what is happening and here is what I found:
+Due to these reports and the difficulty that some patients are experiencing in acquiring NP thyroid, I spent some time calling local CVS pharmacies and talking to pharmacists to figure out what is happening, and here is what I found:

 CVS, as a pharmaceutical company, does not want to carry or fill NP thyroid.

 Prior to this new change, it was already difficult to get NP thyroid stocked in each store.